-PNG has been leading the international negotiations on reducing emissions from deforestation and forest degradation (REDD+) since PNG together with Cost Rica submitted the agenda to the UNFCCC COP in 2005.
-This concept of REDD+ was first recognized and accepted at the 2007 UNFCCC Conference of Parties (COP) in Bali and later adopted under the Paris Agreement in 2015.
+PNG is leading the international negotiations on reducing emissions from deforestation and forest degradation (REDD+) after PNG and Cost Rica submitted the agenda to the UNFCCC COP in 2005.
+This concept of REDD+ was first recognized and accepted at the 2007 UNFCCC COP in Bali and later adopted under the Paris Agreement in 2015.

-As part of PNG's involvement in its inception and development, the Government of PNG, through the Climate Change and Development Authority (CCDA), PNG Forest Authority (PNGFA) and other relevant stakeholders have made considerable effort in implementing the national REDD+ programme, with the support of international multilateral and bilateral development partners like UN-REDD Programme, Food and Agriculture Organisation of the United Nations (FAO), European Union (EU), United Nations Development Program (UNDP) and Japan International Cooperation Agency (JICA).
+As part of PNG's involvement in its inception and development, GoPNG through the Climate Change and Development Authority (CCDA), PNG Forest Authority (PNGFA), line government agencies and other relevant stakeholders have made considerable effort in implementing the national REDD+ programme, with the support of international multilateral and bilateral development partners like UN-REDD Programme, Food and Agriculture Organisation of the United Nations (FAO), European Union (EU), United Nations Development Program (UNDP) and Japan International Cooperation Agency (JICA).

-Through these technical and financial support, PNG was able to develop the 4 REDD+ elements as per decision 1/CP 16 inorder to undertake REDD+ activities.
+Through these technical and financial support, PNG was able to develop the 4 REDD+ elements as per decision 1/CP 16 in order to undertake REDD+ activities.
 This includes;